Southeast States Wetland Monitoring Project – Forested Wetlands

 The accomplishment of this project was the result of a huge collaborative effort between four states, involving 33 different field biologists collecting data and several others analyzing data, writing, and reviewing the final document.
 Many thanks to all who participated.

-This project was funded through EPA Region IV Wetland Program Development Grant (CD95449910) and EPA National Headquarters funds, and matching funds from each respective state agency involved.
+This project was funded through EPA Region IV Wetland Program Development Grant (CD95449910), EPA National Headquarters funds, and matching funds from each respective state agency involved.

 Brown, M.T., & Vivas, M. 2005.
 Landscape Development Intensity Index.
 Environmental Monitoring and Assessment.
 101:289-309.